syncfusion-content/winui-docs/winui/DataGrid/UI-Customization.md

 The appearance of row header can be customized by writing style of TargetType [GridRowHeaderCell](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.GridRowHeaderCell.html).

-You can also display the row index value in the row header cell by customizing its style.
+You can also style the [GridRowHeaderIndentCell](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.GridRowHeaderIndentCell.html).

 {% tabs %}
 {% highlight xaml %}